 Which Medicare Supplement plan do most people choose?

 Plan G is the most popular current option for new Medicare enrollees.
-It covers nearly everything Medicare doesn't pay except the $283 Part B deductible and costs $220 monthly on average at age 65.
-Plan N is the second most common choice at $171 monthly and works well for people who rarely visit specialists or the emergency room.
+It covers nearly everything Medicare doesn't pay except the $283 Part B deductible.
+The average premium is $220 a month at age 65.
+Plan N is the second most common choice at $171 a month and suits people who rarely visit specialists or the ER.

-Medicare Supplement (Medigap) costs change as you age, so we collected quotes for beneficiaries at age 65 and age 75 to show you how premiums increase over time and help you budget for coverage throughout retirement.
+MoneyGeek collected quotes for beneficiaries at age 65 and age 75.
+The two age points show how premiums increase over time and how much to budget for coverage throughout retirement.

 Our Research Approach

-We gathered 16,954 quotes from Medicare.gov, covering all available Medigap plan types in each state.
-This dataset shows what standardized Medicare Supplement plans actually cost across the country for the 2026 plan year, giving you realistic pricing expectations whether you're newly eligible or already enrolled.
-Quotes were collected in November 2025 and reflect 2026 plan year pricing.
+We gathered 16,954 quotes from Medicare.gov across all available Medigap plan types in each state.
+This dataset shows what standardized Medicare Supplement plans actually cost across the country for the 2026 plan year.
+The figures give you realistic pricing expectations, whether you're newly eligible or already enrolled.
+We collected quotes in November 2025.
+They reflect 2026 plan year pricing.

 Why We Analyzed Two Age Groups

 Your age directly affects Medigap premiums.
-Most insurers use attained-age pricing, meaning your premium increases as you get older.
+Most insurers use attained-age pricing.
+Your premium goes up as you get older.
 By comparing costs at age 65 (when most people first enroll) and age 75 (a decade into retirement), you can see how your budget needs will change over time.
-This helps you choose plans you can afford now and in the future.

 Plan Types Covered

-We covered all standardized Medigap plan types available in each state, including high-deductible versions of Plan F and Plan G. Plans C and F are no longer available to beneficiaries who became eligible for Medicare on or after January 1, 2020, so quotes for those plans apply only to legacy enrollees.
-The main cost table on this page breaks down coverage and average pricing for each plan type.
+We covered all standardized Medigap plan types available in each state, including high-deductible versions of Plan F and Plan G. Plans C and F are no longer available to beneficiaries who became eligible for Medicare on or after Jan.
+1, 2020, so quotes for those plans apply only to legacy enrollees.

 State-Specific Plan Systems

 Massachusetts, Minnesota and Wisconsin don't use the standard plan letters.
-These states created their own unique plan names and benefit structures before federal standardization.
+These states created their own plan names and benefit structures before Congress standardized Medigap plan letters nationally.
 If you live in one of these states, you'll see different plan options than the lettered plans available elsewhere.

 What the Numbers Mean for You

 Medigap plans with the same letter offer identical benefits regardless of which insurer sells them.
 Plan G from one insurer covers the exact same expenses as Plan G from another.
-The only difference is price, which makes comparing costs straightforward once you decide which coverage level fits your needs.
+The only difference is price.

 Related Articles